On this page

 1. Sign in to your Okta organization with your administrator account and go to Applications > Applications.

-2. Select the OpenID Connect app that you want to manage keys for, and then click Add in the PUBLIC KEYS section to add another public key.
+2. Select the OpenID Connect app that you want to manage keys for.
+Then, click Add in the PUBLIC KEYS section to add another public key.

-3. Click Add and in the Add a public key dialog, either paste your own public key or click Generate new key to auto-generate a new 2048 bit RSA key:
+4. Paste your own public key or click Generate new key to auto-generate a new 2048-bit RSA key:

 • Paste your own public key into the box.
 Be sure to include a kid as all keys in the JWKS must have a unique ID.